Food justice movement: Global food security

-Food sovereignty is also an important part of the food justice movement in Global North countries, such as the United States.
-In the United States, food sovereignty is a critical part of indigenous food activism.
+Indigenous communities

 Indigenous food sovereignty activists argue that indigenous communities have been systematically displaced from their traditional foodways, which has led to mass food insecurity.
 They assert that the most effective way to achieve food security for indigenous groups is for those groups to be more involved in the production of their own food.
 Some activists also argue for food sovereignty as a means of healing historical trauma.
 Food sovereignty of indigenous groups is also closely linked to seed sovereignty and plant breeders' rights.
 This is because seed saving is an important practice both culturally and for the preservation of a large enough seed stock to feed communities.

+A localization of food systems would restore Indigenous communities' capacities for achieving agency or the ability to determine the type of food they eat and its production methods.
+The neoliberal model of food security that has been imposed on Indigenous populations negates the cultural diversity, human relations, and ecologies that exist in their communities.
+Indigenous food production includes hunting, fishing, gathering, and other traditional food provisioning practices beyond crop production.

 High rates of food insecurity among Native peoples is juxtaposed by the reality that current American cuisine is largely dependent on Native American food culture, with the influences of potatoes, beans, corn, peanuts, pumpkins, tomatoes, squash, peppers, melons, and sunflower seeds.
 The indigenous food sovereignty movement has climbed to the forefront in combating food insecurity among Native peoples to incorporate back these traditional foods in their communities.
 With this is the increasing support for Tribal governance on Native lands to hopefully increase accessibility to these traditional foods, increase the support of home food production, and educate on the traditions of gathering, preparation, and preservation of food.